Skip to content

 Related studies

 Neuroblastomas are malignant tumours that only occur in certain cells of the nervous system.
 These cells are located in the adrenal glands and on both sides of the spinal column.
 For this reason, neuroblastomas may occur in the adrenal glands and anywhere along the length of the spinal column – in the abdomen, pelvis, chest and neck.
-This disease occurs primarily in early childhood, and affects around 7% of children and adolescents with cancer.
+This disease occurs primarily in early childhood, and affects around 7% of children with cancer.

 Related studies

-Cancer in soft tissue may affect various types of tissue such as muscles, tendons, fatty tissue or connective and nerve tissue.
+Cancer in soft tissue may affect various types of tissues such as muscles, tendons, fatty tissue or connective and nerve tissue.
 These tumours are called sarcomas.
 In children, the most common type of soft tissue tumour is rhabdomyosarcoma, which develops in muscle tissue.

 Related studies